takushib/MyEventBoard-Dev/README.md

 ## Setting Up the Repository for Development

 For the project to be functional, it should be cloned into the 'public_html' folder in your engineering filespace.
+MyEventBoard can only be run on the ENGR servers, as requested by the client.

 There are a few things to install.
-Run the Bash shell scripts to install Composer and some packages (Twig and phpCAS).
+Run the Bash shell commands below to install Composer and some packages (Twig and phpCAS).
 Install Composer first, and then install the packages.

+`bash install_composer.sh`

+`bash install_packages.sh`

 Remember to also set permissions for everything inside the repository.
 Run the script named 'set_permissions.sh'.